open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart.md

 # Deploying a Helm Chart using a `ResourceGraphDefinition` with FluxCD

 This guide demonstrates how to deploy a Helm Chart from an OCM component version using OCM K8s Toolkit, kro, and FluxCD.
-It is a rather basic example, in which it is assumed that a developer created an application, packages it as a Helm chart, and publishes it as OCM component version in an OCI registry.
+It is a rather basic example, in which it is assumed that a developer created an application, packaged it as a Helm chart, and publishes it as OCM component version in an OCI registry.
 Then, an operator who wants to deploy the application via Helm chart in a Kubernetes cluster, creates a `ResourceGraphDefinition` with resources that point to this OCM component version and uses FluxCD to configure and deploy it.